Dolley Madison: Marriage and family

 Madison and Todd had two sons, John Payne (called Payne, born February 29, 1792) and William Temple (born July 4, 1793).
 According to Allgor, their marriage grew into a "a loving happy partnership."
 Madison's sister Anna Payne moved in with them.

 In August 1793, a yellow fever epidemic broke out in Philadelphia, killing 5,019 people in four months.
 Madison was hit particularly hard, losing her husband, son William, mother-in-law, and father-in-law.
-Two of her older brothers died just two years later, and Côté writes that she was "never fully recovered" from the emotional toll of these deaths.
+Two of her older brothers died just two years later, and she "never fully recovered" from the emotional toll of these deaths.

 While undergoing the loss of much of her family, she also had to take care of her surviving son without financial support.
-While her husband had left her money in his will, the executor, her brother-in-law, withheld the funds and she sued him for what she was owed.
+Her husband had left her money in his will, but the executor, her brother-in-law, withheld the funds, and she sued him for what she was owed.
 Aaron Burr, who had once stayed at the boarding house of Madison's mother, assisted her in these efforts, offering legal advice.
 In a will, written around that time, Burr was named the guardian of Madison's only surviving child.